sedouard/fleet-bootstrapper/README.md

 ### Deploying the Router

-Now that our private registry is up, we can deploy our router to the private repository to the cluster.
+Now that our private registry is up, we can deploy our router image to the cluster via the private registry.
 This will allow for us to deploy web applications.

 First you'll need to build the router.
 The router is an [nginx](http://nginx.com) server with a configuration file that is dynamically updated from changes in `etcd` using a [confd](https://github.com/kelseyhightower/confd) template in [nginx/templates/apps.tmpl](nginx/templates/apps.tmpl):